Faculty of Business and Law

 others.
 The Centre for Academic Writing provides documents to help you get this right.
 If you

-www.coventry.ac.uk/caw.
+are unsure, please visit www.coventry.ac.uk/caw.
 You can also check your understanding of

 academic conduct by completing the Good Academic Practice quiz available on Moodle.